-Condition of Approval 46/Mitigation Measure 3.4-2 is proposed to be added to require the design of the Stony Point Road/Roblar Road intersection to include 5-foot wide shoulders on Stony Point Road within the limits of the existing improvements.
+Condition of Approval 45/Mitigation Measure 3.4-2 is added to require the design of the Stony Point Road/Roblar Road intersection to include 5-foot wide shoulders on Stony Point Road within the limits of the existing improvements.

-Condition of Approval 47/Mitigation Measure 3.4-5 is proposed to be added requiring the Stony Point Road/Roblar Road traffic signal timing to be optimized to address projected future cumulative traffic volumes.
+Condition of Approval 46/Mitigation Measure 3.4-5 is added requiring the Stony Point Road/Roblar Road traffic signal timing to be optimized to address projected future cumulative traffic volumes.

-Condition of Approval 51/Mitigation Measure E.3a, E.4a is proposed to be deleted and replaced with new Mitigation Measures 3.4-3 and 3.4-4, as noted in Condition 51 below.
+\Former Condition of Approval 50/Mitigation Measure E.3a, E.4a is replaced with new revised Condition of Approval 50/Mitigation Measures 3.4-3 and 3.4-4, to require the 12-5-1 design along the project frontage and the 11-4-1 design along the remainder of the Roblar Road haul route segment.